otrv4/otrv4/otrv4.md

   to the end of the encrypted message.
 ```

-After the encryption and mac of the attached encrypted message, the
+After the encryption and MAC of the attached encrypted message, the
 participant attaches it to the Auth-I message, which will look like this:

 ```